DataBiosphere/hca-ingest/ops/helmfiles/README.md

 deployment info.

 ## Web UI access
 We are using port forwarding for access to the Dagster web UI for now.
-To run:
-`forward_ports.sh <env>`
+To run:`dagster/forward_ports.sh <env>`